Keep Them Happy: How to Make Your Customer Satisfaction Scores Skyrocket

 Step 4: Mind the Gaps

 The beauty of data is that it gets better over time.
 Statistics is a blend of art and science, which means there’s a degree of subjectivity (and human error) in the metrics that you’re collecting.
-As you continue to measure the performance of your customer satisfaction programs, you’ll start asking even more questions.
+As you continue to measure the performance of your customer satisfaction programmes, you’ll start asking even more questions.
 In some cases, it may be impossible to answer these questions quantitatively based on the systems you’ve set up.
 Before changing your analytics strategy entirely, focus on a few non-quantitative methods including:

 - Conduct in-depth customer discovery sessions on the phone or in person